 Based on the results of waste profile and classification, the generated waste will be transported to a proper offsite disposal facility.
 Final determination of the facility selected for disposal will be based on approval from the disposal facility.
-Once the disposal facility is determined, copies of waste profile reports used to secure disposal permission from the facility will be provided to DTSC.
+Once the disposal facility is determined, copies of waste profile reports used to secure disposal permission from the facility will be kept at the generating facility [Boeing] and available upon request..